 - They can appear on the face, lips, tongue, throat, ears and everywhere else on your body and can also vary in size.

-- They are typically a temporary problem that can be easily fixed with an allergy medication.
+- They are typically temporary problems that can be easily fixed with allergy medication.

 Symptoms of Hives (Urticaria)